phe-sto/CoBOL-GraalVM/README.md

 ### Compiling C to LLVM Intermediate Reprensentation

-One point not completely clear from their documentation is the benefit of LLVM and how execute code in GraalVM not just creating a binary like GNU CoBOL easily does.
+One point not completely clear from their documentation is the benefit of LLVM and how to execute code in GraalVM not just creating a binary like GNU CoBOL easily does.
 Using Clang to directly compile CoBOL into a executable is possible if you don't forget to include the *libcob* dependency with *-lcob*.
-But the real benefit of LLVM comes from the Intermediate Reprensentation (IR) code that can execute or compile on any platform running LLVM or in this case GraalVM LLVM.
+But the real benefit of LLVM comes from the Intermediate Representation (IR) code that can run or compile on any platform running LLVM or in this case GraalVM LLVM.

 Compiling to IR command is: